Incoterms 2020: Top Ingredients for International Trade

 How CONNECTS can help members with international trade

-The Incoterms are particularly helpful for companies that are members on CONNECTS.
+The Incoterms are particularly helpful for entrepreneurs and their businesses.

 Strong business relationships can only be developed through trusted networks.
-Working with Chambers, we provide access to leads, suppliers, partnerships, skills, and business communities you can trust, throughout the world.
+Working with Chambers, we provide access to leads, suppliers, partnerships, skills, and business communities you can trust.

-Trading internationally and interested in making your company grow and prosper?
+Trading internationally and interested in making your company grow?

 Join CONNECTS and discover a world of new business opportunities you can trust.